 Description and Criteria: This scholarship recognizes students for their leadership contributions during their tenure at UNI and potential to model leadership for women.
 Applicants should show evidence of leadership potential through their awareness of social justice issues, including those affecting women and/or gender; desire to make a difference; demonstrated commitment to serving others; and ethical behavior.
 The committee will consider both breadth and depth of leadership activities.
 Applicants must be undergraduate students who have completed at least 30 credit hours at UNI at the time of application and will be returning for the following academic year as an undergraduate student (both fall and spring semesters) and are required to be full-time students each semester.
 A cumulative grade point of 3.25 or higher is required.

-Process: Students must fill out the common scholarship application.
-Students who meet the criteria for the scholarship (listed above) will be contacted on January 17, 2020 to complete the specific scholarship application by Friday, February 14, 2020 at 5:00 p.m.
+Process: Students must fill out the common scholarship application by the priority deadline.
+Students who meet the criteria for the scholarship (listed above) will be contacted after January 18, 2021 to complete the specific scholarship application by Friday, February 19, 2021 at 5:00 p.m.